 - Encourage buyers to inspect the vehicle themselves before committing to the sale.

 - Find a reliable wrecker and cut your losses when needed.

 - Team up with a mechanic or use your workshop to bring new life to an old car, and earn a higher sale price.

-Short term gain means long term pain and no one wants any unnecessary issues cropping up – especially with vehicles that are more hassle than they’re worth.
-So declare, fix, or scrap, but know that short cuts end in tears for all parties involved.
+Short term gain may mean long term pain, nobody wants any unnecessary issues cropping up – especially with vehicles that are more hassle than they’re worth.
+So declare, fix, or scrap, but know that shortcuts end in tears for all parties involved.

 Other articles you might like